skyra-project/skyra/README.md

 Skyra does not only feature almost every feature that is needed in the majority of guilds (discord servers) while being completely configurable, she also has a backstory, inherited from the lore I have been creating since I was a child.

-There have been over 13 rewrites with an active development of over two years, I have met many developers and friends in Discord, and in February 2017, I met the Dirigeants team, upon which I started to contribute to Komada, and later, for Klasa.
+There have been over 14 rewrites with an active development of over two years, I have met many developers and friends in Discord, and in February 2017, I met the Dirigeants team, upon which I started to contribute to Komada, and later, for Klasa.
+And later in September 2020 I split from Dirigeants along with many of these developers and friends and started [Sapphire Project][], which is what Skyra is currently using, specifically [Sapphire Framework][]

 _Who knows, I might write a book someday for Skyra's lore._